Reduced spoilage, better tracking of pilferage or fraud, lower data errors, automating reporting and reordering – all directly add to the bottom line

 In the future, we hope to work with food item providers to include the smart coaster (as a container) into its packaging.

-Additionally, the sensor acts as an accurate data source, but the true power lies in the changes in consumption it records, which provides deep insights into where are the food losses occuring and when.
+Additionally, the sensor acts as an accurate data source for inventory tracking.
+But the true power of the platform lies in the minute by minute changes in consumption it records, which provides deep insights into where are the food losses occurring and when.

-RightMash platform does not need regular updates.
+RightMash platform updates your inventory automatically without human intervention.
 It tracks the ups and downs in the inventory level of individual items automatically down to the last gram.

 RightMash integrates with most popular inventory/POS systems.
 And if there is no readymade connector, we are happy to build one or assist your IT teams to create one.